purescript/registry-dev/SPEC.md

 Summarizes what operations the registry will take after a package is published, transferred, or unpublished.
 This section _could_ be folded back into the previous section, but I worry that doing so would make that section too long and unfocused.

-#### 6.1 Update Package Index
+#### 6.1 Update Manifest Index

-A spec of how the registry attempts to update the registry index.
+A spec of how the registry attempts to update the manifest index.

 #### 6.2 Publish to Pursuit